bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 When a system is configured to always run, it will run each rendering frame even when stepping is enabled.

-In this video of the breakout example the `move_paddle()` system is configured to always run.
-We then use the arrow keys to move the paddle while the rest of the game systems are stopped by stepping.
-This allows us to position the paddle precisely before continuing frame-by-frame as the ball impacts the paddle.

-<video controls><source src="stepping-run-always.mp4" type="video/mp4"/></video>

 ### Limitations

 There are some limitations in this initial implementation of stepping:

-* Any system that reads events likely will not step properly
-  * Frames still advance normally while stepping is enabled
-  * Events can be cleared before a stepped system can read them
-  * Best approach here is to configure event-based systems to always run, or put them in a schedule not added to `Stepping`
-  * Continue with breakpoints may also work in this scenario
+* **Systems that reads events likely will not step properly**: Because frames still advance normally while stepping is enabled, events can be cleared before a stepped system can read them.
+The best approach here is to configure event-based systems to always run, or put them in a schedule not added to `Stepping`.
+"Continue" with breakpoints may also work in this scenario.
-* Conditional systems may not run as expected when stepping
-  * Similar to event-based systems, if the run condition is true for only a short time, system may not run when stepped
+* **Conditional systems may not run as expected when stepping**: Similar to event-based systems, if the run condition is true for only a short time, system may not run when stepped.

 ### Detailed Examples